adeinega/connect/README.md

 ## Specifications and Documents

-These specifications are in this repository:
+These specifications are maintained in this repository:

 * [**OpenID Connect Core**](https://openid.net/specs/openid-connect-core-1_0.html) – Defines the core OpenID Connect functionality: authentication built on top of OAuth 2.0 and the use of claims to communicate information about the End-User.